justinabrahms/imhotep/README.md

   --authenticated       Indicates the repository requires authentication --pr-number PR_NUMBER
-                        Number of the pull request to comment on
+                        Number of the pull request to comment on --cache-directory CACHE_DIRECTORY
+                          Path to directory to cache the repository
 ```

 ## Linter Support